gyselax/gyselalibxx/docs/first_steps/DDC_in_gyselalibxx.md

 ## Index

-In order to interact with most types in Gyselalibxx we need to use an `Idx` (a type alias for `ddc::DiscreteElement`).
+In order to interact with most types in Gyselalib++ we need to use an `Idx` (a type alias for `ddc::DiscreteElement`).
 This type describes an index of a point in the grid.
 E.g. the point `x_i` in the grid `GridX` can be indexed using the object `Idx<GridX>(i)`.
 An `Idx` is therefore roughly equivalent to an integer.
 Compared to an integer, it additionally contains information about the physical direction being examined.
 This allows the compiler to raise errors if typos/copy-paste errors lead to the wrong dimension being used.

-In Gyselalibxx the alias `IndexX` is usually defined in `geometry.hpp` to describe the index of the grid along the dimension X on which the distribution function is discretised.
+In Gyselalib++ the alias `IndexX` is usually defined in `geometry.hpp` to describe the index of the grid along the dimension X on which the distribution function is discretised.

 We can also create multi-dimensional indices.
 E.g. the point `(x_i, y_j)` can be indexed using the object `Idx<GridX, GridY>(i, j)`